-Hamtramck’s Rock City Eatery to relocated to Midtown next year
+Hamtramck’s Rock City Eatery to relocate to Midtown

 Just one day after their two-year anniversary, the owners of Rock City Eatery in Hamtramck revealed plans to relocate and expand their business in Midtown.